- Registered Associate Marriage and Family Therapist

 Therapy offers a unique relationship that invites you to explore your patterns and practice new ways of relating to others.
 I offer warmth, curiosity, and openness as together we seek out your ideal YOU and explore how to let this person shine through in all your relationships.

 Therapy is my second take on a career.
-I previously spent eight years working in education, where I came to truly recognize the uniqueness of each student I encountered.
+I previously spent 8 years working in Education, where I came to truly recognize the uniqueness of each student I encountered.
 We are all different learners, different thinkers, different feelers; all possessing unique talents and sensitivities.
-As a teacher, I saw firsthand how each person’s unique strengths and struggles affected their ability to succeed in school and how limited our school system is for accommodating individual needs.
+As a teacher, I saw first-hand how each person’s unique strengths and struggles affected their ability to succeed in school, and how limited our school system is for accommodating individual needs.

-I received a bachelor’s degree in sociology at the University of California at Davis in 2008 and a master’s in counseling psychology from John F. Kennedy University in 2018.
+I received a bachelor of arts degree in sociology at the University of California at Davis in 2008 and a master of arts in counseling psychology from John F. Kennedy University in 2018.
 I have extensive experience working with teenagers and their families in the non-profit sector and educational settings.
-More recently, I have trained in emotionally focused couples therapy, supporting couples and individual adults with navigating their relationships to others and with themselves.
+More recently, I have trained in Emotionally Focused Couples Therapy, supporting couples and individual adults with navigating their relationships to others and with themselves.
 I also have experience working with individuals struggling with addiction and am very comfortable working within the 12-step program framework.

 I value storytelling.
 I believe in the healing power of telling one’s own story.
-As a therapist, I am a listener first.
-I look for connections that can help you understand your story in new ways.
+As a therapist, I am a listener, first; and I look for connections that can help you understand your story in new ways.